AlexandruMihai22/IntroductionToRobotics/README.md

 ### Technical Task

 Building  the  traffic  lights  for  a  crosswalk.
-Youwill use 2 LEDs to represent the traffic lights for people (red and green)and 3 LEDs to represent the traffic lights for cars (red, yellow and green).
+You will use 2 LEDs to represent the traffic lights for people (red and green) and 3 LEDs to represent the traffic lights for cars (red, yellow and green).

 The system has the following states:
 1. State 1(default, reinstated after state 4 ends):  green light for cars,red  light  for  people,  no  sounds.
 Duration:  indefinite,  changed  bypressing the button.